hamilton-mote/hamilton-3c-qualified-fw/README.md

 ![PIR trigger event](doc/pir_trigger.png)

 These are basically the chip waking up and recording the timestamp of the PIR event for later aggregation.

+## Changelog

+This is version 2.0 of Hamilton-3C QFW.

+- Changes from <2.0 include adding support for all sensors